A very happy Easter to those who celebrate it. Rose.

 The clips of Terry’s film which I have seen look very promising, and I feel certain that the project will bring Terry the recognition he deserves.
 The film premieres at Rheged in Penrith on Saturday 10th May.
 Tickets are currently sold out for the first screening.

-Give your unwanted outdoor gear a new lease of life and get 15% discount at award winning outdoor retailer Rohan.
+For the month of September 2014 you can give your unwanted outdoor gear a new lease of life and get 15% discount at award winning outdoor retailer Rohan.

 Gift Your Gear, an award winning UK initiative is inviting you all to look around your wardrobes, attics and garages for any unwanted outdoor clothes.